 Ali Oliver, Chief Executive Officer of the Youth Sport Trust said:

 We are excited to be working with Allianz on the Dare to Believe Festivals.
 Their passion for inclusion initiatives, combined with our experience of working with young people and using sport for positive change, means these festivals can motivate and inspire young people with and without additional support needs to take part in sport.

 Through the activities pupils will be encouraged to think about how inclusive they are on and off the playing field and how they can support everyone to feel included.

-The festivals will have five ‘sport stations’ and one ‘breakout station’, meaning pupils can try a range of activities together as well as have time for informal play and form new friendships.
+The festivals will have four ‘sport stations’ and one ‘breakout station’, meaning pupils can try a range of activities together as well as have time for informal play and form new friendships.
 Stations will be run by Youth Sport Trust Young Leaders from YST’s Lead Inclusion Schools, selected to lead the delivery of the sports, supported by their teacher and volunteers from Allianz.